intellilab-dev/folder-app/README.md

 This will:
 1. Compile the Swift code using Swift Package Manager
-2. Create a macOS .app bundle
+2. Create a macOS .app bundle with app icon
 3. Place it in `Folder.app`

 ### Run the App